Pantheon Build Tools integration

 If something didn't work that well for automated configuration with Terminus command -- you can always provide environment variables manually.

-For that you need to go to your CircleCI project settings and manually add two variables DIFFY_API_KEY and DIFFY_PROJECT_ID.
+For that, you need to go to your CircleCI project settings and manually add two variables DIFFY_API_KEY and DIFFY_PROJECT_ID.

 Integration in Action

-Once you have completed the set up the configuration you can go ahead and create a pull request.
-Remember that in order to trigger visual regression testing you need to add a [vr]
+Once you have completed the setup of the configuration you can go ahead and create a pull request.
+Remember that in order to trigger visual regression testing you need to add an [vr] in your commit message.
+So your commit message can look like

 Bigger banner on homepage [vr]

-Here is how a message in pull request will look like in case of some changes were found.
+Here is how a message in a pull request will look like in case of some changes were found.

-Configure the CircleCI set up
+Configure the CircleCI setup